john9francis/radiation-modeling/timeSpentPhase3.md

 - [ ] Get to a point where I can present for the RCW conference
 - [ ] Get a heat map at the end of the run

-- 11/27 9:27 am planning how to get a heat map
+- 11/27 9:27 am .5 hr planning how to get a heat map